inquire-benchmark/INQUIRE/README.md

 ## INQUIRE-Rerank Evaluation

-**We recommend starting with INQUIRE-Rerank, as it is much smaller.
+**We recommend starting with INQUIRE-Rerank, as it is much smaller and easier to work with.
 INQUIRE-Rerank is available on [🤗 HuggingFace](https://huggingface.co/datasets/evendrow/INQUIRE-Rerank)!**

 **INQUIRE-Rerank** evaluates reranking performance by fixing an initial retrieval of 100 images for each query (from OpenClip's CLIP ViT-H-14-378).
-This also makes it easier to experiment with, as you only need a significantly smaller set of images.
+For each query (e.g. _A mongoose standing upright alert_), your task is to re-order the 100 images so that more of the relevant images are at the "top" of the reranked order.

+### Requirements

+There are no extra requirements for evaluating INQUIRE-Rerank!
+The data will automatically download from HuggingFace if you don't already have it.

+### Reranking with large multi-modal models

-Evaluate reranking with different CLIP-style models:
+Evaluate reranking performance with large multi-modal models such as LLaVA-34B:

 ```
-python eval_clip_rerank_hf.py
+python src/eval_rerank_with_llm.py --split test
 ```

-Evaluate reranking with large multi-modal models, such as LLaVA-34B:

-TODO

 Since inference can take a long time, we've pre-computed the outputs for all large multi-modal models we work with!
-You can download these [here](data/README.md).
+You can download these [here](cache/README.md).